saltedfishwithketchupandicemilolargefyp/nyp-cnc-chatbot/README.md

 `OPENAI_API_KEY`

+Additionally, to run the model evaluations, these environment variables are also needed.

+`LANGCHAIN_API_KEY`
+`LANGCHAIN_PROJ_NAME`
+`LANGCHAIN_DATASET`

 ## Steps

 Locate the modelWithConvoHist.py file under the modelling folder

 Run the file, and use the chatbot as needed.

+To run the model evaluations,

+1. Ensure that you have created a [LangSmith account](https://www.langchain.com/langsmith)

+2. Create a tracing project and change the project name accordingly

+3. Fill in the environment variables accordingly, then run the `modelEvalDataset.py` under the `modelEval` folder.

+4. Ask the questions and receive an output from model.
+The input, output, and context will all be stored in the tracing project in LangSmith.
+This is how a custom dataset can be created (Not the best way, but due to time constraint, is the most efficient way.)

+5. Head to LangSmith and locate your project, check on the runs.
+To create a dataset from those runs: select all runs, add to dataset.

+6. Once again, fill in the environment variables accordingly, Then run the `modelEval.py` under the `modelEval` folder.
+Now you will be able to track how the model has performed on the LangSmith's website.